Qolzam/react-blog/readme.md

     * Show popular tags
     * Show number of comments on posts
     * Post privacy
-    * Aspect fit image of posts and summary
     * Read more on posts
     * Delete comment
     * Delete and edit post